 facetFilters for that attribute.

-For instance, if you use Algolia to populate the category pages of your website by performing an empty query with a
+For instance, if you use Algolia to populate your website’s category pages by performing an empty query with a

 category facet, you can set